Top Challenges You Might Face When Building Your Own Enterprise Reporting System

 Step 4: Testing stage

-Step 5: Build your reports
+Step 5: Build your Reports

 What is the solution?

-If reading about the process can be so exhausting, imagine having to spend hours trying to figure out the right approach to creating your enterprise reporting system!
-Instead of building a completely new solution, most organizations purchase a pre-built BI solution.
-If you want to uncomplicate this entire process, ask yourself one question before you build or buy a BI solution:
+If reading about the process can be this exhausting, imagine having to spend hours on trying to figure out the right approach to creating your enterprise reporting system!
+This is why most organizations purchase pre-built BI solutions instead of building their own infrastructure from scratch.
+If you are still unsure, ask yourself one question before you start building your own custom reporting system: ‘Is your solution different or better than what is already available on the market? ‘

-AlphaBOLD’s BOLDSuite Analytics is one such stellar solution –BOLDSuite Analytics uses our proprietary NetSuite data connector to pull NetSuite datasets into your BI environment.
-It merges them with other external data sources and loads up-to-date data quickly to tailor it to your exact needs.
-With BOLDSuite Analytics, users can create immersive, interactive reports and dashboards that provide data-driven insights that drive business decisions to improve visibility and profitability!
+AlphaBOLD’s BOLDSuite Analytics uses our proprietary data connector to pull NetSuite SuiteAnalytics Datasets and Saved Searches into your BI environment.
+It merges them with other external data sources and loads up-to-date data quickly while tailoring it to your exact reporting needs.
+With BOLDSuite Analytics, users can create immersive, interactive reports and dashboards that provide data-driven insights.
+Clear insights produce better business decisions, which in turn improve profitability!

-• The sales commission report can automate monthly sales commissions, get an executive view of total sales done by day/ month/ quarter/ year, and track total sales summary by the customer by the sales rep with commission details.
+The sales commission report can automate monthly sales commissions, get an executive view of total sales done by day/ month/ quarter/ year, and track total sales summary by the customer by the sales rep with commission details.

 • The project management report provides users with a complete breakdown of complex project data with drill-down charts and graphs.
 It allows them to track outcomes in real-time for faster decision making, keeping projects on schedule and budget, and analyzing data to understand specific patterns and trends.